BenjaminSchwenker/tbsw/README_X0.md

 [picture](workspace/tbsw_tools/validation/X0image.png)

-The different aluminium thicknesses can be seen.
-The area with small X/X0 values surrounding the aluminium plate is the surrounding air.
+The area of the aluminium plate is 8x8mm^2 and has a thickness of 1mm.
+The central part has a reduced thickness of 0.5mm.
+The aluminium plate is freely hanging in air.

 A X/X0 profile cut can be used for X/X0 measurements.
-In this example case the steps between thick and thin aluminium, as well as air is clearly visible:
+In this example case the steps between thick and thin aluminium, as well as air is clearly visible.

 [picture](workspace/tbsw_tools/validation/X0profile.png)

 The complete results can be found in workspace/root-files/X0-mc-alu-default-reco-Calibrated-X0image.root

-## Analysis of test beam data:
+## Reconstruction of test beam data:

-If you are performing an analysis of actual test beam data, it is probably a good idea to start with the example script, which was explained here and change it accordingly in order to generate radiation length images of your DUTs.
-The most important changes are the following
+If you are performing an analysis of real test beam data, the basic processing steps do not change.
+The example script for processing test beam datat is testbeam_x0.py.
+The most important changes are the following:

-   * You will want to use .raw files recorded during the test beam instead of simulated .slcio files.
-This change is not requiring any manual changes, you just have to use another steering-files folder (steering-files/x0-tb)
-   * The gear files in x0-tb, describing the telescope geometry, should be changed according to the real setup
+   * You do not simulate the air and aluminium runs.
+You have to actually record the runs in a mono-energetic particle beam using a high resolution tracking telescope.
+   * For test beams at DESY using the EUDET/AIDA telescope: We recommend to use 40mm as a spacing between telescope sensors and a beam energy of 2GeV.
+The air run can be short (~30min) while the aluminium run should last around two hours.
+   * The raw data format from EUDAQ will be .raw files.
+The reading of .raw and .slcio files is slightly different.
+The required changes are already done in the steering files 'x0-tb' instead of 'x0-sim' used for simulations.
+   * The file gear.xml in 'x0-tb' needs to be adjusted to your telescope geometry.
+In particular, the z positions of Mimosa 26 sensors along the beam axis must be carefully measured.
+   * The track fitting w/o magnetic field needs a mean beam momentum as input.
+Change the momentum in the XML steering files to the beam momentum value selected for your runs.
-   * Some changes in the x0 cfg files might be necessary (changing the measurement areas during the X0 calibration etc.)
+   * Some changes in the x0 cfg files might be necessary as well.
+In particular, the measurement areas with known thicknessess for the X0 calibration will be different.

-An example script for analysing test beam data can be found in workspace/testbeam_x0.py.
+     The selection of the measurement areas can be done by looking at the uncalibrated X0 image.
+   * The uncalibrated X0 image is also useful to check that your scattering object is actually inside the beam.
+It is highly recommended to check this whenever you switch or move your object.
+Do it during the data taking, not weeks after you are home ;)

 Ulf Stolzenberg
+Benjamin Schwenker

 Goettingen 2017

 ulf.stolzenberg@phys.uni-goettingen.de
+benjamin.schwenker@phys.uni-goettingen.de